 Rock On regular sessions in Leiston are 7pm – 9pm on Mondays at CYDS.
 We have finished the 2018 sessions but will be starting them again on 21st January 2019.

 Rock On regular sessions in Lowestoft have now closed.

-Sessions at Coppice Court, Lowestoft have begun again after a summer break.
+Sessions at Coppice Court, Lowestoft will be continuing this year.
 These sessions are open to residents only.

 Candida Wingate on 01986 873 955 or firstname.lastname@example.org